 Ashley Zoeller is a Sustainability Programs Consultant for the Blue Community Consortium.
-She is completing her Master of Science in Sustainable Design at Thomas Jefferson University in Philadelphia, Pennsylvania.
+She holds a Master of Science in Sustainable Design from Thomas Jefferson University in Philadelphia, Pennsylvania.

 Receiving her Bachelor of Arts Degree from Pennsylvania State University in Letters Arts and Sciences, Ashley began building her network in project and event management for over a decade in higher education, technology, hospitality, wellness, entertainment, and nonprofit sectors.